 (Local Mobile #)

 P.S.
 But please exert your effort in finding me, just in case.

-Their e-mail addresses are not usually updated in their websites and I often get mail delivery failure so you better watch out for this.
+Their e-mail addresses are not usually updated on their websites and I often get mail delivery failure so you better watch out for this.
 Make sure your e-mail gets in.

-Seriously, it sucks that women are not always free to wear whatever we want.
+Seriously, it sucks that women are not always free to wear whatever they want.
 This is so much of a man’s world and it sucks.
-Being blamed, abused and taken advantaged of with what we wear is one for the most stupid human act but still, we have to play by the rules in this department most especially if you are in countries that have a very deep rooted culture.
+Being blamed, abused, and taken advantaged of by what we wear is one of the most stupid human acts but still, we have to play by the rules in this department most especially if you are in countries that have a very deep-rooted culture.